adworacz/zsmooth/README.md

 Future Zig versions should make this easier, see [this Zig issue](https://github.com/ziglang/zig/issues/19550) for more details.

 **Note on AVX2:** AVX2 is the assumed baseline for all pre-built x86_64 binaries.
-AVX2 has been out available since 2013, so there's very little hardware left that doesn't support it.
+AVX2 has been available since 2013, so there's very little hardware left that doesn't support it.
 If there's demand for pre-AVX2 builds, please open an issue and explain (in detail) your needs and reasoning.